Nonlocal Moments in the Chern Bands of Twisted Bilayer Graphene: Mott Semimetal and Insulators

 We have thus established a concrete, tractable, procedure to calculate the self energy in the TBG model, provided $T \gg Us^2$.
 One finds the classical ground state, evaluates \eqref{eq:classicalXi}, and plugs into \eqref{eq:exactselfenergy}.

 In this paper, we will restrict our attention to integer fillings where we can benefit from some convenient simplifications, but this restriction is not necessary.
 At integer fillings and $U \gg T$, the densities $\delta^\nu n_{\bR_{1,2}}$ annihilate the classical ground states.
 Thus, the densities must be evaluated at the same position as the fermion operators, $\bR = \bR_1 = \bR_2$, sit between them in the time ordering, and have sign $\pm1$ depending on whether the excitation is electron-like ($c$ has larger $\tau$) or hole-like ($c^\dag$ has larger $\tau$).
-We obtain\footnote{After doing the Matsubara sum one ends up with two pairs of equal time operators in each term.
-Point splitting both then leads to the factor of $\frac{1}{4}$.}
+We obtain\footnote{The Matsubara sum over $m$,$m'$ sets the time of each density equal to the corresponding fermion, leading to an ambiguity in time-ordering.
+One symmetric prescription for alleviating this ambiguity is $\T[c_\tau \delta n_\tau] \to \frac{1}{2}\{c_\tau, \delta n_\tau\}$, which can be separately justified through deriving the equation in a Hamiltonian picture without normal ordering.
+Because the path integral is derived through normal ordering the fermions, it also makes sense to normal order in the presence of this ambiguity; $\T[c_\tau \delta n_\tau] \to :c_\tau \delta n_\tau:$.
+Both of these prescriptions ultimately lead to the same result for $\Xi(i\omega_n)$.
+We thank Qingchen Li for a useful discussion on this point. }

-where $G_{*,n}^{\pm} = \int_{-\beta/2}^{\beta/2} d\tau e^{i \omega_n \tau} \Theta(\pm \tau) \langle T c_\tau c^\dag_0 \rangle$ are the electron-like and hole-like parts of the Green's function $G_{*,n} = G^+_{*,n} + G^-_{*,n}$.
+where $G_{*,n}^{\pm} = -\int_{-\beta/2}^{\beta/2} d\tau e^{i \omega_n \tau} \Theta(\pm \tau) \langle \T c_\tau c^\dag_0 \rangle$ are the electron-like and hole-like parts of the Green's function $G_{*,n} = G^+_{*,n} + G^-_{*,n}$.

 The self-energy \eqref{eq:exactselfenergy} splits into two parts when \eqref{eq:classicalXi} is inserted.
-The first part combines with the Fock counter term in $G_0^{-1}$, see \eqref{eq:totdispersion},\eqref{eq:nonintGreenFn} after using $T\sum_m G_{*,n-m} = \langle c^\dag_{\bR} c_\bR \rangle = P_*$, which is a projector for a Slater determinant state but not otherwise.
+The first part combines with the Fock counter term in $G_0^{-1}$, see \eqref{eq:totdispersion},\eqref{eq:nonintGreenFn} after using $\beta^{-1}\sum_m G_{*,n-m} = \langle c^\dag_{\bR} c_\bR \rangle = P_*$, which is a projector for a Slater determinant state but not otherwise.
 In the second term, the sums over $\bq,\bq'$ reproduce those of \eqref{eq:D2start},\eqref{eq:D2end}.

 We then have, for the full self-energy,

 where $P_* = \frac{1}{2}(1+Q_*)$.

 The first part can be traced to diagrams of the form \eqref{eq:D1start} where the momenta $\bq$ and $\bq'$ in Fig.~\ref{fig:selfenergy_4ptfn_maintext} are set to be equal.
 These are diagrams where vertex corrections are not included.
 If the state is a Slater determinant with $Q^2 = 1$, this part simply reduces to the Fock exchange energy.
 The second term includes non-trivial vertex corrections and corresponds to diagrams of the form \eqref{eq:D2start},\eqref{eq:D2end} where $\bq$ and $\bq'$ in Fig.~\ref{fig:selfenergy_4ptfn_maintext} are independent.
 This term vanishes for a Slater determinant since $G^{+} = P G^+ P$, where $P$ projects onto occupied orbitals, while $G^{-} = (1-P) G^- (1-P)$, leading to $\Xi(i\omega_n) = 0$.